Developmental Milestones and Children’s Sleep: What to Expect and How to Cope

 Navigating sleep changes during developmental milestones can be challenging, but these strategies can help:

-Establish a consistent routine: a predictable bedtime routine provides stability and helps children adjust to sleep changes.
+A predictable bedtime routine provides stability and helps children adjust to sleep changes.

-Create a sleep-friendly environment: keep the bedroom dark, quiet, and free from distractions.
+Keep the bedroom dark, quiet, and free from distractions.

-Be patient and supportive: understand that disruptions are temporary.
+Understand that disruptions are temporary.
 Comfort and reassurance go a long way.

-Provide practice during the day: allow your child time to practise rolling, crawling, walking, or talking.
+Allow your child time to practise rolling, crawling, walking, or talking.
 This reduces the desire to use new skills at night.

-Be consistent: stick to sleep routines even if nights are disrupted; consistency helps your child navigate temporary ‘sleep hiccups’ more smoothly.
+Stick to sleep routines even if nights are disrupted; consistency helps your child navigate temporary ‘sleep hiccups’ more smoothly.

 If your child’s sleep is frequently disrupted and you’re feeling unsure how to respond, you’re not alone.
 Small changes can help, but sometimes a personalised approach provides the clarity and confidence parents need.
 You’re welcome to book a free discovery call to explore strategies tailored to your child’s needs.